 Beginning his career in the humble settings of non-league and Malta, Bolasie’s imaginative style soon won admirers with his best years coming in the colours of Crystal Palace.

-Such was his unorthodox and innovative style of dribbling, it was entirely probably Bolasie did not know what trick was next to be pulled out of his magic hat, leaving opposition full-backs entirely helpless.
+Such was his unorthodox and innovative style of dribbling, it was entirely probable Bolasie did not know what trick was next to be pulled out of his magic hat, leaving opposition full-backs helpless.

 Bolasie’s bamboozling of Christian Eriksen during a game against Tottenham saw his outrageous turn christened the ‘Bolasie 360 flick’, the ultimate salute to a stylish showboater.